-Leaves: Alternate, simple, oblong, 4 to 6 inches long, blunt-pointed, smooth-edged, shiny bright green above and pale or whitish below, releasing a pleasant, spicy odor red seeds
+Leaves: Alternate, simple, oblong, 4 to 6 inches long, blunt pointed, smooth edged, shiny bright green above and pale or whitish below, releasing a pleasant, spicy odor when crushed seeds

-Flowers: 2 to 3 inches across, fragrant, cup-shaped, creamy white, with 9 to 12
+Flowers: 2 to 3 inches across, fragrant, creamy white, cup-shaped, with 9 to 12

-Fruit: 2-inch-long cone-like cluster, pink ripening to dark reddish-brown, with bright
+Fruit: 2-inch conelike cluster, pink ripening to dark reddish-brown, with bright red

-Bark: Smooth, reddish-brown to gray, often mottled
+Bark: Smooth, red-brown to gray, often mottled

-Twigs: Moderate in size, pale green, fuzzy, with ring-like scars encircling twigs at points of leaf attachment; buds are 1⁄2 inch long, with fuzzy, silvery-gray scales curling at the ends browse for deer, and the seeds are eaten by birds and small mammals.
+Twigs: Moderate in size, pale green, fuzzy, with ring-like scars encircling twigs at points of leaf attachment; buds 1⁄2 inch long, with fuzzy, silvery-gray scales curling at the ends browse for deer, and the seeds are eaten by birds and small mammals.
 Sweetbay is also grown as an attractive landscape tree.